freenas/freenas-docs/userguide/system.rst

 The :guilabel:`Enable autotune` option in :menuselection:`System --> Advanced`
-is deselected by default.
-Enable this option to run the autotuner at boot time.
+is off by default.
+Enable this option to run the autotuner at boot.
 To run the script immediately, reboot the system.

 If the autotune script adjusts any settings, the changed values appear in